Hornbill-Docs/itom-config/itom-config/configuration/site-integration-services.md

 1. Start the EspSisService if it isn't already running

 ## Pairing an SIS Server with a Hornbill Instance
 Once the EspSisService is running, the process of pairing the service with a Hornbill instance can begin, which will require an Authorization Code.
 This code will have been provided while creating an SIS connector.
-See the section Creating an SIS Connector on the Hornbill Instance.
+See the section <a href="#creating-an-sis-service-profile-on-the-hornbill-instance">Creating an SIS Connector on the Hornbill Instance</a>
-1. Open the Browser and navigate to http://localhost:11117.
-After a short pause, a prompt for the Instance Id and an Authorization Code appears.
+1. Open a Browser window on the computer where the SIS server is installed, and go to the URL http://localhost:11117, here you will be presented with a form to enter the Instance ID and an Authorization Code needed to pair with your instance.
 1. Enter the Instance ID and Authorization Code.
 1. Click the Pair with Instance button.